What is Versailles

 Set near the back of the gardens is the Queen’s Hamlet a group of cottages set among vegetable gardens and ponds.
 It is magical and my favorite part of Versailles!
 They also sell some delicious blood orange juice by the pond where hordes of fish congregate.

 My tour was generously sponsored by Unique Tours Factory, but I always provide my honest opinions.
 I really can’t imagine visiting this spectacle without using this tour.
 I loathe lines and waiting and am not a fan of big tour groups.
 The small size of this tour was perfect for me and my family, with a maximum of 4 guests allowed.
 When you are travelling with kids it is ideal to get to move at your own pace and not wait in too many lines.
+You can access a discount available for my readers for their tours here.

 Have you been to Versailles?
 Do you have any other tips?